Scandinavian Living

 „At House of Finn Juhl, we value patina.
 Natural materials that change the expression of a piece of furniture over time.
 When the best materials are used, they age in the most beautiful way.“

-Also Fredericia Furniture also thinks long-term:
+Also Fredericia Furniture thinks long-term:

 „It is of great importance that the things we buy and live with do not have to be replaced, but instead age with dignity and charm.“